day8/de-dupe/README.md

 ## The Solution Provided

-This library "de-duplicates" persistent datastrcutures so they can be more efficiently serialised.
+This library "de-duplicates" persistent datastructures so they can be more efficiently serialised.

 It provides two functions `de-dupe` and `expand`.

-`de-dupe` takes a data structure, `ds`, and it returns a hash-map, which maps "tokens" (ids) to duplicated sub-nodes.
-The item with token `cache-0` represents the root of `ds`.
+`de-dupe` takes a persistent data structure, `pds`, and it returns a hash-map, which maps "tokens" (ids) to duplicated sub-nodes.
+The item with token `cache-0` represents the root of `pds`.

 Having used `de-dupe`, you are expected to then serialise the the hash-map using whatever method makes sense to your usecase - perhaps [transit](https://github.com/cognitect/transit-cljs); or serilization with `edn`.
 So `de-dupe` is a pre-processor for use before transit.